• Skip to primary navigation

 Can I make it vegan?

-This could easily be made vegan by using a plant-based milk rather than skim milk.
+This vegetarian corn side dish can easily be made vegan by using a plant-based milk rather than skim milk.

 Almond or coconut milk would be my choice for a great vegan alternative.